sagemath/trac_to_gh/Issue 1090.md

 # Issue 1090: upgrade moinmoin wiki to 1.5.8

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1090

 Original creator: was